BugraEryilmaz/cloudsuite/docs/benchmarks/data-serving.md

 2. The server settings are under the $CASSANDRA_PATH/conf folder.
 The main file is cassandra.yaml.
 The file has comments about all parameters.
 These parameters can also be found here: http://wiki.apache.org/cassandra/StorageConfiguration
 3. Make sure that half of the main memory is free for the operating system file buffers and caching.
 4. As a workload based on JVM, you need to load the server to warm up the JIT cache.
 You can keep monitoring the throughput and tail latency and take measurement when it becomes relatively stable.
 As a reference, it takes around 2 minutes for a modern x86 machine (Skylake) to attain stable throughput (5000 RPS, 50% read and 50% update).
+5. The server has row cache disabled by default.
+It is used to cache the data rows in memory.
+It is useful for read-intensive workloads (e.g., Workload B and Workload C) and can improve throughput.
+However, it is not recommended for write-intensive workloads as it trashes the cache frequently.
+Tune it according to your workload.
-5. The following links are useful pointers for performance tuning:
+6. The following links are useful pointers for performance tuning:

     a. http://spyced.blogspot.com/2010/01/linux-performance-basics.html